openyurtio/openyurt/docs/enhancements/20210729-yurtappdaemon.md

 // +kubebuilder:printcolumn:name="WorkloadTemplate",type="string",JSONPath=".status.templateType",description="The WorkloadTemplate Type."
 // +kubebuilder:printcolumn:name="AGE",type="date",JSONPath=".metadata.creationTimestamp",description="CreationTimestamp is a timestamp representing the server time when this object was created.
 It is not guaranteed to be set in happens-before order across separate operations.
 Clients may not set this value.
 It is represented in RFC3339 form and is in UTC."

-// UnitedDaemonSet is the Schema for the uniteddeployments API type UnitedDaemonSet struct {
+// YurtAppDaemon is the Schema for the YurtAppDaemon API type YurtAppDaemon struct {
 	metav1.TypeMeta   `json:",inline"`
 	metav1.ObjectMeta `json:"metadata,omitempty"`

-	Spec   UnitedDaemonSetSpec   `json:"spec,omitempty"`
+	Spec   YurtAppDaemonSpec   `json:"spec,omitempty"`
-	Status UnitedDaemonSetStatus `json:"status,omitempty"`
+	Status YurtAppDaemonStatus `json:"status,omitempty"`
 }

 // +kubebuilder:object:root=true

-// UnitedDaemonSetList contains a list of UnitedDaemonSet type UnitedDaemonSetList struct {
+// YurtAppDaemonList contains a list of YurtAppDaemon type YurtAppDaemonList struct {
 	metav1.TypeMeta `json:",inline"`
 	metav1.ListMeta `json:"metadata,omitempty"`
-	Items           []UnitedDaemonSet `json:"items"`
+	Items           []YurtAppDaemon `json:"items"`
 }

-// WorkloadTemplate defines the pool template under the UnitedDeployment.
+// WorkloadTemplate defines the pool template under the YurtAppDaemon.
-// UnitedDeployment will provision every pool based on one workload templates in WorkloadTemplate.
+// YurtAppDaemon will provision every pool based on one workload templates in WorkloadTemplate.
 // WorkloadTemplate now support statefulset and deployment
 // Only one of its members may be specified. type WorkloadTemplate struct {